 There are three lists here, followed by an account of the criteria used in each of them.
 The first list is a reproduction of Jeffrey Beall’s 2017 list showing which of the publishers are now dead and which are still alive.
-The second is the first without the dead ones and including 150 or more new ones found since Beall withdrew from his seminal project.
+The second is the first without the dead ones and including additional new ones found since Beall withdrew from his seminal project.
 This is in alphabetical order, just as Beall’s original list was.
 The third list is the second list in decreasing order of culpability.

 CRITERIA USED IN ASSESSING THE UNETHICAL STATUS OF PUBLISHERS